ehopperdietzel/TFTP-Plus/README.md

    | signed char   | unsigned short | char(12)              | char(32)
    |------------------------------------------------------------------

-   The server then shoud change the secret key used for future token requests (at least for this specific user) and reply with:
+   The server then should change the secret key used for future token requests (at least for this specific user) and reply with:

    |------------------
    | event id(-128)
    |------------------
    | signed char
    |------------------